 - Epidemiology (Study of the incidence and prevalence of diseases, association between conditions, causes of illness, natural history of illness);

 - Therapeutics (Tools for diagnosis, tools for measuring the effects of treatment, treatments);

-- Social Sciences (Social studies, health economics, psychology of illness); and
+- Social Sciences (Social studies, health economics, the psychology of illness); and

 - Education (Teaching methods, Information, Standards and Guideline engagement).

-Addressing these research priorities will lead to improving the lives of all those impacted by EDS and HSD, and will significantly lead to better understanding for healthcare professionals, providers and the economies it impacts.
+Addressing these research priorities will lead to improving the lives of all those impacted by EDS and HSD, and will significantly lead to a better understanding for healthcare professionals, providers, and the economies it impacts.